 Compressed Air Losses

-Where are planning to be in 5 years regarding compressed air-related demand.
+Where are we planning to be in 5 years regarding compressed air-related demand?
 Allow for expected growth.

 Continuous Run or Start & Stop Compressor?

-Field portable units, which often run on gasoline or diesel, are usually continuous run, as the need to start and stop a fossil fuel motor every few minutes is negative to the motor.
+Field portable units, which often run on gasoline or diesel, are usually continuously run, as the need to start and stop a fossil fuel motor every few minutes is negative to the motor.